jessemenning/ordermgt/README.md

 - Make sure github actions is enabled in your repo
   - Settings --> Actions --> General --> Allow all actions and reusable workflows
   - Settings --> Actions --> General --> Workflow permissions --> Enable read/write
-- Confiure the secrets in your repo
+- Confiure the secrets in your repo as per the [workflow files](.github/workflows)